 Just over the border to New South Wales is Byron Bay, a small town that has become a mecca for alternative living, healing and wellness.
 Once a sleepy beach town, it’s now filled with yoga and healthy living centres.
 But this doesn’t detract from its beauty.
 Byron Bay’s beaches are simply stunning, and the natural surroundings are green, lush – just what you need to heal your soul.

-While you’re in Byron Bay, go surfing, swimming, skydiving, or just hang out and enjoy the vibes.
+While you’re in Byron Bay, take the famous Cape Byron Lighthouse walk, go surfing, swimming, skydiving, or just hang out and enjoy the vibes.

 The park is just north of the town and offers:

 - Exhibitions on some of the local flora and fauna

 - Incredible lookouts

 - Accommodation to suit every budget

 - Lots of charming small towns

 We have written about of favourite National Parks in Australia if you want to explore more